 Use of Estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

-Cash and Cash Equivalents: The Foundation considers as cash equivalents all highly liquid investments, including certificates of deposit, that are easily convertible to known amounts of cash.
+Cash and Cash Equivalents: The Foundation considers as cash equivalents all highly liquid investments, including certificates of deposit, that are easily convertible to known amounts of cash and have maturities of three months or less.